 2. Focus on One Clear Call to Action

 When you want someone to convert on your website, you should always make it extremely clear what action you want the user to take.
-The best way to do this is to have one main conversion action, and put the call to action button above the fold and scattered throughout the page so your visitors are never too far from being able to complete their goal on desktop or mobile.
+The best way to do this is to have one main conversion put the button above the fold and scattered throughout the page so your visitors are never too far from being able to complete their goal on desktop or mobile.

 3. Include Social Proof at Tension Points